Site Map

 In some parts of the world, the word apartment refers to a new purpose-built self-contained residential unit in a building, whereas the word flat means a converted self-contained unit in an older building (in Russian language it's only one word for both - kvartira).
 An industrial, warehouse, or commercial space converted to an apartment is commonly called a loft, although some modern lofts are built by design.
 An apartment consisting of the top floor of a high apartment building can be called a penthouse.

-RentInKiev agency mainly offers apartments of 4 and 5 stars.
-That's how we define the level of rented flats:
+The RentInKiev agency mainly offers apartments of 4 and 5 stars.
+That's how we define the level of serviced flats in Kiev:

-4 stars (****) - business class, Euro-standard renovation (so called euroremont), availability of such additional options as air-conditioning, cable or Sat TV, Internet etc.;
+3-4 stars (****) - business class, Euro-standard renovation (so called euroremont), availability of such additional options as air-conditioning, cable or Sat TV, Wi-Fi etc.;

 Forum (Russian version)